Loan Policies: Kits are temporarily unavailable for loan

 Cast skull and whole body photograph of each of the following: Lemur, Symphalangus, Saimiri, Lagothrix, Macaca, Pan, Aotus, Papio, Callithrix, Homo.
 For analysis of primate evolutionary relationships.

-Set of 10 plastic replicas of each, representing Paluxysaurus and Acrocanthosaurus.
+Set of 10 plastic replicas of each, representing Sauroposeidon and Acrocanthosaurus.
+Includes a book on how to draw dinosaurs.
 For use in track-making activities and as models in art projects.

 Students use a dichotomous key to identify the skulls of six small mammals commonly found in Texas.
 Skulls in the kit include armadillo, bobcat, raccoon, porcupine, coyote and opossum.